After a series of confusing statements released by police on the Idaho student killings, here's where the investigation stands - KVIA

 Blaine Eckles, the university’s dean of students, encouraged the crowd to “tell the fun stories, remember them in the good times and do not let their lives be defined by how they died, but instead remember them for the joy they spread and the fun times they shared while they lived.”

-As detectives continue to scour the city for information, here’s where the investigation stands.
+As detectives scour the city for information, here’s where the investigation stands.

 6 people may have lived in house, investigators say